mreider/krems/README.md

 ### Support and Questions

 If you have any questions, feel free to open an issue in the [GitHub Issues](https://github.com/mreider/krems/issues) section of the repository.

-For an example of a complete site built with Krems, check out the repository [mreider/mreider.com](https://github.com/mreider/mreider.com) or visit the live site at [mreider.com](https://mreider.com).